Get Your Free Claim Assessment Now

 How can we help?

 We appreciate that after the death of a child your emotions will be elevated.
-You may be feeling extreme anger, sadness, and possibly even guilt, and may also be physically recovering from your ordeal.
+You may be feeling extreme anger and sadness, and may also be physically recovering from your ordeal.
 Deciding to claim compensation may be the furthest thing from your mind.
 But seeking legal advice as early as possible will help you obtain the most positive outcome.

 We offer a free, confidential conversation with an expert who can answer any questions you have.
-The Medical Negligence Experts offer a No Win No Fee* service to all clients.
-Because we believe that top-quality support should be accessible to everyone who needs it.
+The Medical Negligence Experts offer a free claim assessment to see if we can connect you to one of our partnered law firms.

 There is a statutory limit of three years to start a compensation claim for stillbirth negligence*.
 This time starts from the date your injury happened, and there can be months of investigations before an application is ready to submit.
 UK law states the claimant must prove negligence caused their injury or stillbirth, rather than the care providers having to prove it did not.

 Contact The Medical Negligence Team today.
-We can help determine if you can make a claim and, if so, what to do next.
+We can help determine if you could make a claim and, if so, what to do next.

 No Win No Fee